gcapes/git-course/_episodes/08-undoing.md

 ### How to undo almost anything with Git
 See [this blog post](https://github.com/blog/2019-how-to-undo-almost-anything-with-git) for more example scenarios and how to recover from them.

+### Mental freedom
+A nice side effect of being able to easily undo changes is the mental freedom/headspace it affords you.
+There is no penalty for trying something out, making a mess, and then discarding it.
+It's quite liberating to be able to just get on with things without nagging doubts about how you're going to undo it if it doesn't work out.

 [describe-methodology]: https://github.com/gcapes/git-course-paper/commit/00c685625b66952e33a7d88150232b7d6716a185
 [SMPS]: https://github.com/gcapes/git-course-paper/commit/bb77f4eafaf8a5c374a00ae17c79585d30343461